 - VIX Futures are not as volatile as the VIX itself; solutions (e.g., like Barclays’ VXX) that hold unleveraged positions in VIX futures typically only move about 55% as much as the VIX.
 This shortfall leaves volatility junkies clamoring for more—hence the 2X leveraged TVIX and the 1.5X leveraged UVXY.

 - TVIX attempts to track twice the daily percentage moves of the S&P VIX Short-Term Futurestm index (minus investor fees).
 This index manages a hypothetical portfolio of the two nearest to expiration VIX futures contracts.
 Every day the index specifies a new mix of VIX futures in that portfolio.
-For more information on how the index itself works see this post or the VXX prospectus.
+For more information on how the index itself works see this post.

 - TVIX’s tracking to its target index is not as good as UVXY’s.
-I’ll get into the details of why later in the post, but on average you pay a premium of around 1% for TVIX shares relative to the index it tracks, compared to a premium of 0.25% for UVXY.
+I’ll get into the details of why later in the post, but on average you pay a premium of around 1% to 3% for TVIX shares relative to the index it tracks, compared to a premium of 0.25% for UVXY.
 For a security as volatile as TVIX this is not an especially big deal, but worth knowing.